esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/01-intro-typescript.md

 :::note
 TypeScript/JavaScript support for WebAssembly is rapidly evolving.
-This page was last revised in September 2025.
+This page was last revised in November 2025.
 :::

 As stated on the [official website](https://www.typescriptlang.org/):